 Can I choose which returns get selected for HUB testing?

-No. TaxSlayer Pro has no control or influence over what returns the IRS randomly chooses for processing during HUB testing.
-You should transmit returns as you normally would, understanding there is no guarantee that a particular return will be selected for HUB testing.
+No. TaxSlayer Pro has no control or influence over what transmitted returns the IRS randomly chooses to process during HUB testing.
+The IRS uses random selection to ensure that testing reflects real-world conditions and system performance under typical filing scenarios.
+This approach helps verify that all participating software can handle returns accurately and securely in an environment most similar to the filing season.
+You should transmit returns as you normally would, with the understanding that there is no guarantee a particular return will be selected for HUB testing.

 Can I change and retransmit a return during HUB testing?

-If my client’s return is selected for HUB testing, will they get their refund sooner?
+If my client’s return is selected for IRS HUB testing, will they get their refund sooner?

+It depends on the credits claimed on their return.
 The PATH Act of 2015 mandates that the IRS does not issue refunds on returns that include the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) before February 15.
-If your client’s return is selected and does not include those credits, they could receive their refund sooner than they otherwise would have if it was transmitted after the official start of e-file.
+If your client’s return is selected and does not include those credits, they could receive their refund sooner than they would have if it was transmitted after the official start of e-file.

 Returns with a refund that include either the EITC or ACTC will be processed as normal, meaning the refund won’t be issued until February 15 at the earliest.